Guided Ice Fishing Trips

 Where We Fish

-Located one hour north of Great Sacandaga Lake, Lewey Lake provides one of the most beautiful, pristine Adirondack experiences to ice fish.
-Loaded with Northern Pike, Perch and Bass, this oasis never disappoints and is one of Captain Aarons personal favorites to ice fish.
+• Located one hour north of Great Sacandaga Lake, Lewey Lake provides one of the most beautiful, pristine Adirondack experiences to ice fish.
+It offers great Yellow Perch fishing and has Pike both big and small along with smallmouth bass making for a fun relaxing day.
+This Adirondack oasis never disappoints and is one of Captain Aarons personal favorites to ice fish.
 Due to its northerly location, ice thickness is always safe and it hardly ever gets fished so we will most likely have the lake to ourselves.
 A great place for a newer ice fisherman, theres always fish to be caught here.

-Nestled 2 hours north of Great Sacandaga and Albany, is the Mecca of pristine, remote Adirondack beauty.
+• Nestled 2 hours north of Great Sacandaga and Albany, is the Mecca of pristine, remote Adirondack beauty.
 Middle Saranac Lake boasts high populations of Northern Pike, Perch and Bass.
 Surrounded by mountains, and not a soul in sight, there might not be a better place to ice fish in the Northeast than this place.
 A personal favorite of Captain Aarons and anyone who comes, this is a great place for a youngster to start where theres more fish action to entertain.

 Location will vary depending on recent fish activity, ice safety and which species you would like to target